cwaldoch/cwaldoch.github.io/_posts/2018-03-30-Weekly-Roundup-No.-9.md

 ### Weekly Roundup-No. 9 2018-03-30

 Still recovering a bit from the bachelor party last weekend.
 Not so much in a physical sense as much as a "dear god this disrupted my current workflow."
 I also spent 2.5 hours on the metro on my way home yesterday due to its chronic mismanagement and complete bottleneck around Rosslyn.
-In that sense, click through here to gaze upon our [old regional transit](https://www.flickr.com/photos/52055881@N07/24975713081/).
+For some historical transit context, click through here to gaze upon our [old regional transit](https://www.flickr.com/photos/52055881@N07/24975713081/).
 We're headed down to Westmoreland State park this weekend.
 It would be neat to find some Megalodon teeth.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4d/Megalodon_scale.svg/842px-Megalodon_scale.svg.png)